microsoft/qsharp/katas/README.md

 - @[section]: A kata is broken into multiple sections.
 This starts a new section.
 Exercises are their own sections.
     - id: Unique identifier for the section.
     - title: Title of the section.

-### Build Katas Locally

-1. `playground` module builds the katas, samples and the documentation.
-To to build the functionality necessary to run the playground, you can use `python .\build.py --wasm --npm --play`.
-2. Then make `./playground` your current directory and run `npm start` to start the web server.
-3. Copy the URL that will be printed to console and open it in a browser to use the playground.

 ## Acknowledgements